KTSN (AM): History

-Repeaters
+Network Stations

-Sun Radio rebroadcasts on numerous FM outlets, including translator stations, plus a low power (LP) station and an HD radio subchannel, all located around Central Texas.
-Most are owned by the Sun Radio Network or a co-owned subsidiary.
-KDRP-LP 103.1 MHz in Dripping Springs is owned by Principle Broadcasting Foundation.
-Sun Radio also leases the HD3 subchannel of KLZT 107.1 in Bastrop, which is owned by Sinclair Telecable Inc. and operates under the name Waterloo Media.
+Sun Radio rebroadcasts on numerous FM outlets, including translator stations, streaming channels, plus a low power (LP) station and an HD radio subchannel, all located around Central Texas.
+Some signals are owned by Recharge Media DBA the Sun Radio Network or the Sun Radio Foundation (501C3 GuideStar Platinum rated not for profit for the Arts) KDRP-LP 103.1 MHz in Dripping Springs is owned by Principle Broadcasting Foundation.

-There is also a service agreement to provide underwriting sales for KOWO-LP 104.1 MHz, in Wimberley, operating as Wimberley Texan Radio.
-Mary López owns a translator associated with this station before its switch to Sun Radio.
+There is also a service agreement to provide underwriting sales for KOWO-LP 104.1 MHz, in Wimberley, operating as Wimberley Texan Radio, KDRP LP 103.1 in Dripping Springs Texas and a services agreement with KAZI 88.7FM in Austin.